 The more energy a cell needs, the more mitochondria they have.
 Because our brain, heart, liver, kidneys, digestive tract and muscles need the most energy, they are the most susceptible to mitochondrial disease.

-Rule of thumb: If three or more organ systems are involved, mitochondrial disease may be suspected.TAKE THE MITO TEST
+General Rule: If three or more organ systems are involved, mitochondrial disease may be suspected.TAKE THE MITO TEST